Natural and Culturo-Historical Region of Kotor

 The Natural and Culturo-Historical Region of Kotor is a World Heritage Site located in Montenegro that was inscribed in 1979.
-It encompasses the old town of Kotor (Italian Cattaro), the fortifications of Kotor, and the surrounding region of the inner Bay of Kotor.
+It encompasses the old town of Kotor (Cattaro), the fortifications of Kotor, and the surrounding region of the inner Bay of Kotor.

 Description

 Old town of Kotor

 The old town of Kotor is contained within the city walls and a well preserved and restored medieval cityscape with notable buildings including the Cathedral of Saint Tryphon (built in 1166).